 Conclusion: The Worst & Best Time to Visit the Dominican Republic

 In conclusion, the worst time to visit the Dominican Republic (weather-wise) is July through October.
-The best time to visit the Dominican Republic (for the same reason) is December through April with the exception of Semana Santa (for crowds and prices).
-The week of Christmas and New Years are also more crowded and expensive.
+The best time to visit the Dominican Republic (for the same reason) is December through April except for Semana Santa (for crowds and prices).
+The weeks of Christmas and New Year’s are also more crowded and expensive.